01mf02/gedenkt.at/blog/_posts/2015-01-05-cfghaskell.md

 ## Problem of this approach

 Not all is roses in the monad world, because we have to watch out when we formalise our grammars in Haskell.
-If we slightly change the order of our production rules ...
+If we slightly change the order of our production rules in the student's grammar above, ...

 ~~~ haskell
 -- before (works)